Payo64/FrayoEX-AppOpener-Synced/README.md

 ![App Screenshot](RepoImages/RUN.png)

-A lightweight app that supports Windows XP+ and the only purpose of this app is to open other EXE apps
+A lightweight app that supports Windows XP+

 # Why do i make a second github page?
 So i can sync my project with my visual studio 2022 app